A rock of uraninite floating on a grey background, slowly dissolving into gas.

 2Conversion

-Yellowcake is converted from a solid powder into uranium hexafluoride (UF₆) gas by using a chemical reaction.
-In gas form, the different forms of uranium are more easily isolated.
+Yellowcake is converted from solid U₃O₈ into uranium hexafluoride (UF₆) gas through a chemical reaction.
+In gas form, different isotopes of uranium are more easily isolated.

 Uranium converting from solid to gas phase